Andrewgdewar/AlgorithmicLevelProgression/README.md

-# **Dushaoan's MOAR - Ammo Configs**
+# **Dushaoan's AlgorithmicLevelProgression**

 === INSTALL STEPS ===

 1. Drag and drop this folder into the user/mods folder.
-2. Update your mods/order.json so that MOAR is last on the list.
+2. Update your mods/order.json so that this is last on the list.
 3. Optionally change your configuration (see below configuration options).

 4. ???????